Stewmath/oracles-science/README.md

 All controls are done with the numpad to avoid conflicts with Bizhawk keybindings.

-Press a numpad key to active a function.
+Press a numpad key to activate a function.
 Press numpad up/down/pgup/pgdown to navigate options.
 Press numpad enter to select something.
+Press escape to exit a menu.